vvseva/SLATE/README.md

 NLP models are stored separately, but main ideas is to exted search query and reccomend some of courses with doc2vec of the description

 Curret version is published on [pub nosoc] (https://pub.nosoc.io/content/37/)

++ data.rmd -- data parsing from the website of the UiB
++ fastext.py -- train model on a bigger courpus for query extension
++ model.rmd -- python & R pipeline for extracting keywords